Brandon Brooks (water polo): College

 He was the goalkeeper at UCLA for four years and was a four-time All-America selection (1999 hm, 2000, 2001 and 2002).
 He helped UCLA to NCAA Men's Water Polo Championships in 1999 and 2000, and became the school's all-time leader with 700 saves.
 He was also a three-time All-MPSF honoree (2000, 2001 and 2002).

 Brooks was a walked-on to UCLA basketball team his freshman year.
 He graduated from UCLA in 2005 with a degree in sociology.

 Olympic Games

-In the summer 2004 Olympic Games, Brooks, Adam Wright and Brett Ormsby, two former UCLA teammates, completed for Team USA in Athens Greece.
+In the summer 2004 Olympic Games, Brooks, Adam Wright and Brett Ormsby, two former UCLA teammates, competed for Team USA in Athens Greece.
 He was a member of 2008 Water Polo Team USA.
-In the gold medal championship match, Brooks had four saves and helped the USA team to win the silver medal, losing to Hungary 14-10.
+In the gold medal championship match, Brooks had four saves and helped the USA team to win the silver medal, losing to Hungary 14–10.
 He was a big cheerleader on the bench for the United States team.

 Coaching

 During his three years as the head women's water polo coach at UCLA, Brooks' team has won two MPSF Tournament championships.
-In the 2012 tournament title game, the team defeated Stanford 8-7 in overtime, and he was rewarded with the Mountain Pacific Sports Federation (MPSF) Coach of the Year honor.
+In the 2012 tournament title game, the team defeated Stanford 8–7 in overtime, and he was rewarded with the Mountain Pacific Sports Federation (MPSF) Coach of the Year honor.